CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Who.md

 1.=[Z/Sec/s2]

-2.0.sec=Acts of bribery and corruption commonly involve public or government officials.
-This Policy prohibits the payment of bribes – in any amount and at any level – to any public or government officials, including but not limited to the following:
+2.0.sec=Acts of bribery and corruption commonly involve public or government officials.  {This_Policy} prohibits the payment of bribes – in any amount and at any level – to any public or government officials, including but not limited to the following:

 2.1.sec=Officers or employees of any local, provincial or national government (for example, members of Parliament, police officers, firefighters, members of the military, tax authorities, permit issuers, customs inspectors, etc.);